c0dev0id/open-rtc/README.md

 ## Running for production

-Spreed WebRTC should be run through a SSL frontend proxy with support for Websockets.
+Open-RTC should be run through a SSL frontend proxy with support for Websockets.
 Example configuration for Nginx can be found in `doc/NGINX.txt`.